-All or mostly white Great Danes and Merlequin Great Danes (looks like harlequin but with merle patches, no black ones) are the result of unethical spot-spot pairings.
+All or mostly white Great Danes and Merlequin Great Danes (looks like harlequin but with merle patches, no black ones) are most often the result of unethical spot-spot pairings.

-Also known as Double Merle Great Danes, they are often deaf or blind and many have internal health problems (autoimmune disorders, seizures, allergies, etc.) and poor temperaments.
+Also known as Double Merle Great Danes, white Danes may be deaf or blind and many have internal health problems (autoimmune disorders, seizures, allergies, etc.) and poor temperaments.

 These dogs are 100% preventable through thoughtful breeding practices & genetic color testing.

 What’s so interesting about double merle Great Dane dogs is that it’s a problem for both color pure and color enthusiast breeders!

 They often cite that there aren’t enough quality black or mantle studs to use, so this is the only way.
 They know that double-merle puppies are a consequence of that, and some will even euthanize those puppies before 5 weeks of age.
 The GDCA condones this practice.

 At least these puppies DO tend more often to come from well-structured, well-tempered proven dogs, and some breeders who do this see to it that the DM dogs from these litters live long, healthy lives in carefully selected homes.

 Advances in genetic screening and our understanding of the Merle gene have made this practice safer, too.